raimohanska/snap-skeleton/README.md

 main = quickHttpServe $ route [ ("/", lol) ]
 ~~~

+The main method starts Snap and routes the root url to a function named
+`lol`.
+This function reads the request body (assuming it was a POST with
+UTF-8 encoding),
+then prints it to stdout and finally replies with the same string.

 Hope this helps you as much as it does me!

 JSON